jared-richard-clarke/student/scheme/notes.md

 **Lexical scoping** means a function's scope does not inherit from its caller's scope, but from the scope in which the function was defined.

+> "A variable usage refers to the preceding declaration with the same name in the
+> innermost scope that encloses the expression where the variable is used."
+>
+>  ...
+>
 > "\[Closures\] should capture a frozen snapshot of the environment as
-> it existed at the moment the function was declared.
+> it existed at the moment the function was declared."
 >
 > — [Crafting Interpreters](https://craftinginterpreters.com/resolving-and-binding.html)